 If you have a leaky gut, the foods that you eat can directly affect your symptoms.
 Certain foods have been found to worsen leaky gut symptoms and increase inflammation.
 You can tailor the guidelines based on your preferences, specific trigger foods, and nutritional needs.
 Each individual will react differently to foods, so find what works and which foods cause leaky gut.
 Talk about it with your registered dietitian to limit any nutritional deficiencies.
 A few common foods known to worsen leaky gut symptoms include:

 Refined carbohydrates and sugar should be limited to help keep inflammation down.
 Refined carbohydrates such as pastries and white bread can be hard on the gut.
 This includes:

 Most processed snack foods and desserts have refined carbohydrates and added sugar.
 Added sugar in large quantities, artificial sweeteners, and any sugar substitutes such as xylitol and sorbitol should be excluded from your diet2.

 A leaky gut syndrome diet high in refined sugars can also lead to an imbalance of bacteria in your gut microbiota.
 The imbalance can cause inflammation and increased symptoms of gut permeability or leaky gut.
 Refined sugar has little nutritional value.

 Red Meat and Processed Meats

 Red meat should be limited because of their association with higher levels of inflammatory markers.
 The tough, fatty cuts of meat are hard to digest and can worsen leaky gut symptoms.
-Processed meats are also hard on the digestive tract.
-Hot dogs, sausage, and lunch meats; these are high in sodium, fat and preservatives and low in iron and proteins.
+Processed food including meats are also hard on the digestive tract.
+Different types of meat including:

 Fried, Fatty, Spicy, and Greasy Foods